roblaing/erlang-webapp-howto/unit5/README.md

 data from RAM to your site's visitors makes it load far quicker.

-Ideally we need a type of cron job that updates the cache with fresh data with at least 10 minute gaps as requested by OpenWeather, and Erlang appears to several third-party applications including <a href="https://github.com/erlware/erlcron">erlcron</a>
+Ideally we need a type of cron job that updates the cache with fresh data with at least 10 minute gaps as requested by OpenWeather, and Erlang has several third-party applications including <a href="https://github.com/erlware/erlcron">erlcron</a>
 for this kind of service,
 but for now I'll write a helper function in my webutil module, get_json(), which will be called once when the application starts.